awesome18x/ngrx-demo/README.md

-# AngularSuperDev
+# Angular Ngrx store

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.2.4.
+step 1: After create a project Angular, we install ngrx with command: ng add @ngrx/store
 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.